 Whilst this will be the first European Tour event to have been played at Silkeborg Ry, the layout has hosted the Jyske Bank PGA Championship for the past 3 seasons on the ECCO Tour.
 54-hole winning totals of 204 (-12), 203 (-13) and 204 (-12) over those three events suggests that the course is scoreable and three rounds of 63 have been recorded in that tournament over those events.
 Clearly these European Tour players should be a cut above those on the ECCO Tour and despite a presumably tougher set-up, I'd still expect this to be a relatively low-scoring affair.

 Par-5s measuring between 538-558 yards will all present scoring opportunities, as will the short par-4 3rd which can be made driveable from the tee.
 That said, these shorter, tree-lined courses tend to put more emphasis on strategic placement from off the tee and I suspect that this will bring the accurate, shorter hitters right into the picture.

 Tournament Stats.
-We've published some key player statistics for this week's Made In Denmark that will help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Combined Current/Event Form Stats
+We've published some key player statistics for this week's Made In Denmark that will help to shape a view on players who traditionally play well at this event.
+As previously noted, we're playing at a new course this week so the past 4 years' worth of event history should be considered accordingly: Current Form | Tournament Form | First Round Leader Stats | Combined Current/Event Form Stats

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2016: Thomas Pieters, 2015: 12/1; David Horsey, 80/1; 2014: Marc Warren, 30/1.
-For a summary of winners' odds on the European Tour for the past 6 years based on the 2016 schedule click here.
+2017, Julian Suri: 60/1; 2016: Thomas Pieters: 12/1; 2015: David Horsey, 80/1; 2014: Marc Warren, 30/1.
+For a summary of winners' odds on the European Tour for the past 8 years based on the 2017 schedule click here.